Generic drug of Cerazette

-Dosage DESOGESTREL ZENTIVA 75 μg 0.075 mg Film-coated tablet Box of 1 Pack of 28
+Dosage ANTIGONE Geu 75 micrograms Film-coated tablet Box of 3 Wafers of 28

-One tablet a day every day without interruption at the same time, so the interval between taking 2 tablets is always 24 hours.
+One tablet a day without interruption at the same time, so that the interval between taking 2 tablets is always 24 hours.

-The first tablet should be taken on the first day of menstruation.
-Treatment can also be started between day 2 and day 5 if you use a mechanical contraceptive method (eg condom) for the first seven days of taking this medication.
+The first pill should start on the first day of the woman's menstrual cycle (ie, the first day of menstruation).
+Treatment can also be started between the 2nd and 5th day of the cycle provided that a mechanical contraceptive method (eg condom) is used for the first 7 days of taking ANTIGONE.

 Relay of combined hormonal contraceptive (combined oral contraceptive (COC), vaginal ring or transdermal patch):

-The woman should start this medication the day after taking the last active tablet (the last tablet containing the active ingredients) from her previous COC.
-If a vaginal ring or transdermal patch is relayed, this medication should be started on the day of withdrawal.
-In these cases, the use of additional contraception is not necessary.
+The woman should start ANTIGONE preferably the day after taking the last active tablet (ie the last tablet containing the active substance) of its previous COC or the day of withdrawal of the vaginal ring or the transdermal patch.
+In these cases, the use of additional mechanical contraception is not necessary.

 Relay of a progestogen-only method (microprogestative pill, injection, implant or intrauterine device releasing a progestin):

-In relay of a microprogestative pill, the woman will be able to relay any day.
-In relay of the implant or of an intrauterine device releasing a progestin, the day of their withdrawal; Relay of a progestin-only injectable, the day scheduled for the next injection.
+In relays of a microprogestative pill, the woman will be able to relay any day (in relay of the implant or of a device intrauterine releasing a progestative, the day of their withdrawal, in relay of a progestative injectable, the day scheduled for the next injection).